 Ken Wilber (The Matrix Dictionary)

 Ken Wilber is the New Age answer to Richard Dawkins.
 Both are biologists who want to be philosophers instead of the philosophers.
 Both are in love with Charles Darwin and his theory of evolution.
-Both want their own discipline to be the answer to all the riddles of the universe.
-And both therefore ends in two versions of reductionism (Social Darwinism).
+Both want their own discipline to be the answer to all the riddles of the universe; both therefore ends in two versions of reductionism (Social Darwinism).
 And, both are in that degree marked by not being competent philosophers.

 Ken Wilber has sought to bring together the world´s far-ranging spiritual teachings, philosophies, and scientific truths into one coherent and all-embracing vision.
 In the above article I show how Ken Wilber´s integral method belongs to a group of large New Age systems, which have emerged in the wake of Theosophy, and which therefore exposes totalitarian and fascistic tendencies.
 See my article A critique of Ken Wilber and his Integral Method